 Click Export and select a download location.
 Ensure the location is publicly accessible.

 Exporting a workflow to Atlassian Marketplace

 - Log in to the Atlassian Marketplace and choose Manage Add-ons.
 See Step-by-step Paid-via-Atlassian Listing for more information.

 - Click Create new add-on.

-- Choose My add-on is not directly installable (ensure that 'Add-on Type' is listed as 'Not a Plugin').
+- Choose My add-on is not directly installable and make sure the add-on type is "not a plugin".

-- Fill out the submission form, be sure to note the following:
+- When you fill out the submission form, be sure to note the following:

 - The Summary field contains the information that will be displayed to users searching the Marketplace.

-- The Category for your workflow must be Workflow Bundles.
-Choosing Workflow Bundles ensures other JIRA users will have visibility to your workflow.
+- The Category for your workflow must be Workflow Bundles to ensure that it's visible to other Jira application users.